 Don’t Assume You’re Guilty

 The moral of the story in such cases is to never assume that you are at fault or are guilty.
-If you have been arrested on suspicion of driving under the influence in Southern California, you may be looking at a number of serious consequences including jail time, fines, going through alcohol or drug counseling, and losing your driver’s license.
+If you have been arrested on suspicion of driving under the influence in Orange County, you may be looking at a number of serious consequences including jail time, fines, going through alcohol or drug counseling, and losing your driver’s license.
 These consequences could also have other repercussions such as losing your job because you are unable to drive without your license.

 As you can see, you could blow a 0.08 not because you ingested alcohol or used drugs, but simply because of your health condition or the legal medications you took before driving.
 It is also extremely common for police officers to use faulty instruments or to get a wrong reading simply because they lack the necessary training.